BDC Hamburger Icon

 “You want to have a totally separate bank account, or otherwise it’s just bad business,” Stern said.
 “You won’t be able to see what’s happening to your business.”

-While a pen and paper may seem sufficient for very small businesses or sole proprietors, experts say accounting software and apps are better options.
-Sure, they may cost you upfront, but free and low-cost applications are available.
+While a pen and paper may seem sufficient for very small businesses or sole proprietors, accounting software and apps are better options.
+These tools represent a financial investment.
+But, they can end up saving you time and money while also supporting your financial tracking with useful features.

-Additionally, software can simplify the process, saving you time and ensuring you stay on top of your finances.
-Many options allow you to create customized reports.
-Streamlining your finance tracking may require some upfront work, but creating standard templates will save time over the long run and reduce the likelihood of accounting mistakes.
+Many accounting software platforms allow you to create customized reports.
+Streamlining your finance tracking may require some upfront work, but creating standard templates will save time in the long run.
+Also, it will reduce the likelihood of accounting mistakes.

 “You want to close your books every month and start fresh,” Smith said.
 “If you’re tracking your expenses monthly, you will know how you are doing and can make changes in real time.”

-Mike Berner contributed to this article.
-Some source interviews were conducted for a previous version of this article.
+Anna Baluch contributed to this article.
+Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?